ankddev/awesome-intellij/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Make sure you take care of this
+- Suggest **only awesome** items
-- And this as well
+- Add your item to the end of appropiate section
-- And don't forget to check this
+- Use existing format

 Thank you for your suggestions!